-Here we use primarily the term 'collective variable' (shortened to colvar), which indicates any differentiable function of atomic Cartesian coordinates, x_i , with i between 1 and N, the total number of atoms:
+Here we use primarily the term 'collective variable', often shortened to colvar, to indicate any differentiable function of atomic Cartesian coordinates, x_i , with i between 1 and N, the total number of atoms:

-$$\xi(t) = \xi\left(\boldsymbol{x}{i}(t), \boldsymbol{x}{j}(t), \boldsymbol{x}{k}(t), \ldots\right), \quad 1 \leq i, j, k \ldots \leq N$$
+$$\xi(t) = \xi(\boldsymbol{X}(t)) = \xi(\boldsymbol{x}i(t), \boldsymbol{x}j(t), \boldsymbol{x}k(t), \dots) , \quad 1 \le i, j, k \dots \le N$$ (35)

-The Colvars module in NAMD may be used in both MD simulations and energy minimization runs.
 The module is designed to perform multiple tasks concurrently during or after a simulation, the most common of which are:

-- apply restraints or biasing potentials to multiple colvars, tailored on the system by choosing from a wide set of basis functions, without limitations on their number or on the number of atoms involved; while this can in principle be done through a TclForces script, using the Colvars module is both easier and computationally more efficient; - calculate potentials of mean force (PMFs) along any set of colvars, using different enhanced sampling methods, such as Adaptive Biasing Force (ABF), metadynamics, steered MD and umbrella sampling; variants of these methods that make use of an ensemble of replicas are supported as well; - calculate statistical properties of the colvars, such as running averages and standard deviations, correlation functions of pairs of colvars, and multidimensional histograms: this can be done either at run-time without the need to save very large trajectory files, or after a simulation has been completed using VMD and the cv command or NAMD and the coorfile read command as illustrated in 17.
+- apply restraints or biasing potentials to multiple variables, tailored on the system by choosing from a wide set of basis functions, without limitations on their number or on the number of atoms involved; while this can in principle be done through a TclForces script, using the Colvars module is both easier and computationally more efficient; - calculate potentials of mean force (PMFs) along any set of variables, using different enhanced sampling methods, such as Adaptive Biasing Force (ABF), metadynamics, steered MD and umbrella sampling; variants of these methods that make use of an ensemble of replicas are supported as well; - calculate statistical properties of the variables, such as running averages and standard deviations, correlation functions of pairs of variables, and multidimensional histograms: this can be done either at run-time without the need to save very large trajectory files, or after a simulation has been completed using VMD and the cv command or NAMD and the coorfile read command as illustrated in 17.

-Detailed explanations of the design of the Colvars module are provided in reference [27].
+Detailed explanations of the design of the Colvars module are provided in reference [30].
 Please cite this reference whenever publishing work that makes use of this module.